Lime712/JustAnotherTantrosMod/README.md

 ## Content
 Currently: 3 new items, 2 new liquids
-Planned: 8 new items, 3 new liquids, >19 new blocks, ?? new units
+Planned: 8 new items, 3 new liquids, >19 new blocks, maybe like 20 new units